John Manners, Marquess of Granby: Master-General of the Ordnance

+Resignation

 Ultimately, it was not the attacks of Junius, but the return of Chatham that brought about his departure from politics.
 Granby had always respected Chatham, and through the mediation of John Calcraft, was eventually persuaded to break with the ministry.
 On 9 January 1770, he announced that he had reversed himself once more on the propriety of expelling Wilkes, and shortly thereafter resigned as commander-in-chief and Master-General of the Ordnance, retaining only the colonelcy of the Blues.

 Once out of office, Granby found himself hard-pressed by his creditors, and the loss of his official salaries had weakened his financial position.
 In the summer of 1770, he unsuccessfully campaigned for George Cockburne at the Scarborough by-election.

 Death

-Granby died at Scarborough, Yorkshire, in 1770.
+Granby died in Scarborough, North Yorkshire on 18 October 1770.
 The outpouring of grief was real and sustained.
 His friend and associate Levett Blackborne, a Lincoln's Inn barrister and Manners family adviser who frequently resided at Belvoir, was away at the time, visiting a family relation of Manners' and received the disturbing news on his return to Belvoir.
 He wrote to George Vernon at Clontarf on 12 February 1771, bemoaning Granby's proclivities that had brought him to ruin:

 "You are no stranger to the spirit of procrastination.
 The noblest mind that ever existed, the amiable man whom we lament was not free from it.
 This temper plunged him into difficulties, debts and distresses; and I have lived to see the first heir of a subject in the Kingdom have a miserable shifting life, attended by a levee of duns, and at last die broken-hearted."

-He is probably best known today for being popularly supposed to have more pubs named after him than any other person - due, it is said, to his practice of setting up old soldiers of his regiment as publicans when they were too old to serve any longer.
+He is probably best known today for being popularly supposed to have more pubs named after him than any other person — due, it is said, to his practice of setting up old soldiers of his regiment as publicans when they were too old to serve any longer.
+By 1761, at forty years of age, he had already won the title of "the Father of the British Army."

 Family

-He had two illegitimate children by an unknown mistress:
+He had two illegitimate children by a mistress Anne Mompesson: